XenGi/darling/README.md

 I recommend [JLCPCB][jlcpcb].
 It's the cheapest way to get the PCBs and they offer decent quality.
 If you want purple PCBs you can also use [OSHPark][oshpark].
-If you want it faster and you're in Germany I uploaded it to [Aisler][aisler] to.
+If you want it faster and you're in Germany/EU I uploaded it to [Aisler][aisler] to.

 [![pcb top][oshpark_darling_top] ![pcb bottom][oshpark_darling_bottom]][oshpark]